jkew/bte/README.md

 * `balanced` defines how requests are balanced across those instances.
 The options are `random`, `content`, `sites`, `users`
 * `growthmodel` defines how capacity on an instance is regulated as load changes.
 Currently the options are simple `linear` and `logistic` models
 * `limit` is used by the growth model to set the current capacity
 * `load` is used by the load drivers within the cluster to define the requests and the maximum distinct users, content, and sites to generate per hour.
-Each of the requests is uniformly distributed between the hours.
 Each of these arrays should be of length 24 (for each hour of the day) and integers.
+You must specify how the load is distributed throughout the hour.
+The choices are `geometric` where most load is distributed at the start of the hour, `uniform` where it is distributed uniformly throughout the hour, and `normal` which is a normal distribution around the 30 minute mark.
+The parameterization of these distributions is fixed.
-* `cache` defines the probability that the cache will be hit for a request. you specify a distribution (currently `uniform` or `normal`).
-Values need to be between 0-100.
+* `cache` defines the probability that the cache will be hit for a request. you specify a distribution (`uniform` or `normal`).
+A value above 50 will use the cache, so the distributions should be sensibly configured.
 * `self_time` defines the time spent servicing the request by the instance itself.
-It is specified in a distribution of milliseconds in either a `uniform` (with a `max` and `min`) or `normal` distribution (with `mean` and `stddev`.
+It is specified in a distribution of milliseconds in either a `uniform` or `normal` distribution  or `geometric`.
 * `network_latency` is similar to `self_time`, but cache hits will not impact it.
 * `dependencies` is a list of node types this node depends on and the probability that a particular dependency will be used.

+### A note on distributions
+The std c++ [libraries ](https://www.cplusplus.com/reference/random/normal_distribution/)are used to generate the distributions.
+Some care should be used to pick distributions that may sense and that the parameters are correct.
+For load distribution within an hour, "normally" distributed load generation make very little sense, but a "geometrically" decreasing load makes sense for jobs which often start on the hour.

+* `uniform` only uses the parameters `max` and `min`
+* `normal` uses the parameters `mean` and `stddev`
+* `geometric` uses `prob` which is the probability of each trial

 ## Analyzing
 The output of the csv can be used with the visualization tool of your choice.
 A Tableau workbook is provided to help (used above).